tonyscottpage/site/services.markdown

 <h2 id="facilitation">Facilitation</h2>

-If you believe a leadership team's 'real work' is to impact the outside (customers and stakeholders) through enabling people inside, then most teams have work to do.
-One team may be challenged by being dispersed across many countries, and another in this example ([Edexcel Story]({{ site.baseurl}}/documents/edexcel.pdf)) by uniting an organisation post-merger.
+If your leadership team's 'real work' is to impact the outside (customers and stakeholders) through enabling people inside, then it is likely you have work to do.
+A team may be challenged by being dispersed across many countries, or in this example ([Edexcel Story]({{ site.baseurl}}/documents/edexcel.pdf)) to unit their organisation post-acquisition.

-When we ask what outcomes are needed, teams want to advance crucial work projects.
-So we work live with them as in this example ([Dialogue Workshop]({{ site.baseurl}}/documents/dialogue.pdf)).
-Step by step your team grows clearer in purpose, connection and impact.
+We will ask you what outcomes are needed, and most want to advance crucial work projects.
+So we work live with your team as in this example ([Dialogue Workshop]({{ site.baseurl}}/documents/dialogue.pdf)).
+Step by step they grow clearer in purpose, connection and impact.

 <h2 id="coaching">Coaching</h2>